SheenaYu/Udacity-DAND_Project6/README.md

 from 1970 to 2015.
 The second tab includes a time series line chart which tells audience about the trend of terrorist attacks by state.

+**Main findings:**

+1. Terrorist attacks were concentrated in coastal states, especially in California and New York.

+2. Terrorist attacks decreased drastically after 1970s.
+However, the most severe attacks happened in New York on Sep.
+11th, 2001.

 Please click this [link](http://cdn.rawgit.com/SheenaYu/Udacity-DAND_Project6/06370465/index.html) to view the visualization.

 ### Design